ThuyKat/Learn-React/README.md

 18. toast is popsup message lib provided by ReactToastify -> install this lib -> include ToastContainer component in Apps -> download css of the toast -> import toast in components where it is used
 19.  css-tailwind install
 20.  shopping cart: npm i react-router-dom -> 3 pages: product list, product detail, cart
+# React Best Practices
+1. Immutability
+- React relies on immutability for efficient change detection.
+Therefore, we avoid modify the state directly, but we use setState function to update its value.
+If we do modify the state directly, React might not recognize the change, leading to components not re-rendering when they should.
+- Another reason is that React uses shallow comparison to determine if state has change.
+While mutating an object doesn't change its reference, React might not detect the change --> component will not be re-rendered
+2. Batch update
+- when we pass argument to setState, the state update is scheduled.
+Batches updates is good for performance
+3. Using key in list rendering
+- When updating a list, React needs a key property for each list item ( such as its ID) to differenciate between them.
+Key is the identity of each component.
+When a list is re-rendered, those keys are used to compared with previous list's items.
+        -> If a match is found, the item will get updated.

+        ->  If a key exists in previous list but now missing, the previous component will get destroyed.

+        ->  If a key exists in current list but not previous list, a new component will be created.
+---> always assign proper keys when buiding dynamic lists
+- If no key is specified, React will report an error and use the array index as a key by default -> create problem when the list is sorted or inserting/removing items.